Top 10 Annuals That Attract Hummingbirds

-These easy-to-grow annuals are filled with the sweet stuff hummingbirds and butterflies can’t resist.
+These easy-to-grow annuals that attract hummingbirds are filled with the sweet nectar that pretty pollinators can’t resist.

 Also commonly known as firecracker plant, this annual variety of salvia pops in any sunny garden, producing season-long color.
 Depending on the cultivar, this annual reaches 8 inches to 2 feet, though newer varieties are on the compact side.

 Why we love it: Tons of nectar-rich tubular blooms cover the short or long stalks.
-Flowers may be red, orange, white, blue, pink or purple.
-Check out more tube-shaped flowers that attract hummingbirds.
+These annuals that attract hummingbirds may be red, orange, white, blue, pink or purple.

 Invite winged creatures into your shady spaces with impatiens, which come in a rainbow of hues.
-Once planted, they don’t need much care.
+Once planted, these annuals that attract hummingbirds don’t need much care.
 Even deadheading isn’t necessary!
-Avoid downy mildew with disease-resistant SunPatiens and New Guinea impatiens.
+Avoid downy mildew with disease-resistant Beacon impatiens and New Guinea impatiens.

 Why we love it: Reaching 6 inches to 2 feet high, it forms mounds, making it a good choice for borders and foundation beds, as well as containers.